emplify-software/statamic-google-reviews/README.md

 composer require emplify-software/statamic-google-reviews
 ```

-After the addon is installed, publish the configuration file by running:
+After the addon is installed, publish the configuration file, blueprints and collections for the addon by running:

 ``` bash
 php artisan vendor:publish --tag=statamic-google-reviews
 ```

+After running the publish command, you will find the configuration file at `config/statamic-google-reviews.php`.
+Since you can define all configuration options in the `.env` file (see [Configuration](#configuration)), you normally do not need to edit the configuration file directly.
+A new collection called `Google Reviews` will also be created, as well as a new taxonomy called `Google Review Places`.

 ## 💡 How to Use